 By making time of the essence, you are in effect, elevating the issue of time compliance to a fundamental term of the contract.
 Breach of a fundamental term of a contract generally means you can act faster and potentially treat the contract as ended, do what you need to do to minimise your inconvenience and loss, and then still potentially pursue the other party.
 Consequently, this clause is extremely important and should be carefully considered.

-In contract law terms, waiver can mean that a contract breach may no longer be enforceable if the wronged party is considered not to have taken action over the breach and therefore “accepted the breach” after a specified time.
+In contract law terms, waiver can result in a contract breach becoming unenforceable if the wronged party is considered not to have taken action over the breach and therefore “accepted the breach” after a specified time.
 A typical way to deal with this issue is to include a clause clarifying scenarios and timescales for acting on a breach and what is or is not agreed by the parties as constituting a waiver.
 The issue can also arise in the context of ensuring that waiving a breach of one part of a contract does not constitute a general waiver.

-For example, if a commercial property tenant is in rent arrears and is liable for dilapidations or damage.
-A landlord would want to protect the position if accepting money towards the arrears but at the same time not waiving other breaches vis dilapidations etc.
+For example, if a commercial property tenant is in rent arrears and is liable for dilapidations or damage, a landlord would want to protect the position if accepting money towards the arrears but at the same time not waiving other breaches.

 It is important to recognise that whilst an entire agreement clause offers protection about the pre-contract dealings between the parties, it doesn’t protect against any variations, express or implied, to the contract which take place after the contract is entered into.
 You therefore still nee to be careful not to agree to alter the contract, which can happen by verbal or written communication or by conduct.
 This, again, is a commonly raised defence if there is a dispute which you as claimant, believe is straightforward i. e if the defendant simply doesn’t pay, they may argue that the reason they aren’t paying is due to some kind of agreement to vary the terms.